rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationFileset.md

 - There is a single argument of type BulkUpdateFilesetTemplateInput.
 - Returns BulkUpdateFilesetTemplateReply.
-### migratelegacynashost
-Migrate legacy host share filesets to RSC

-Supported in v8.0+
-Migrates the legacy host share filesets to RSC for protection.

-- There is a single argument of type MigrateLegacyNasHostFilesetsInput.
-- Returns MigrateLegacyNasHostFilesetsReply.
 ### recoverfiles
 Create restore job to restore multiple files/directories